 Today’s King’s Speech sets out the Government’s plans to control the cost of living and support British business as part of a “country fair for all”.
 This is a major opportunity to support individuals and businesses in need and drive economic growth that works for everyone.
 Responsible Finance highlights the role of Community Development Finance Institutions (CDFIs), a fast‑growing sector that delivered £322.6m in lending in 2024 alone, supporting thousands of businesses and individuals struggling with costs and injecting new life into underserved local economies – often where mainstream finance falls short.

-With a new Regulating for Growth Bill expected to unlock growth through smarter regulation and the Government keen to raise living standards across the UK, the next step is clear: scale up support for CDFIs, strengthen bank partnerships, and accelerate the flow of affordable finance into communities to power a more inclusive and resilient economy.
+A new Enhancing Financial Services Bill and a new Regulating for Growth Bill, building on the 2025 Regulation Action Plan, are expected to modernise how the sector is regulated and unlock growth through smarter regulation.
+With the Government keen to also raise living standards across the UK, the next step is clear: scale up support for CDFIs, strengthen bank partnerships, and accelerate the flow of affordable finance into communities to power a more inclusive and resilient economy.

 “Money makes the world go ‘round”, so it makes sense that lowering prices for working people and reform for growth are expected to be key features of the next parliament.
 For money to make everyone’s world go ‘round, there’s an opportunity to ensure the UK’s financial system works for everyone, not just for those well served already.
 We are encouraged by the Government’s focus on the cost of living, which has seen household and business costs soar over recent years.
 An estimated 20.3 million people in the UK – 44% of adults – are now living in financially vulnerable circumstances, an increase of 16% since 2022.
 A lack of affordable credit access means routine costs or unexpected shocks can push people into problem debt, where they face a “poverty premium,” paying more or being excluded altogether.